mc-ireiser/termoDaQ/README.md

 ## Pending

-- Fabricate the board in PCB (in progress)
+- ~~Fabricate the board in PCB~~
-- Complete the firmware
+- Complete the firmware (in progress)
 - Make the case

 ## Important update

-Today November 26, 2017, I start the manufacturing process in PCB, the gerber files were sent to the factory, the process lasts 5 working days and then wait for the shipment to Venezuela.
+- November 26, 2017, I start the manufacturing process in PCB, the gerber files were sent to the factory, the process lasts 5 working days and then wait for the shipment to Venezuela.

+- January 17, 2018.
+Reception of package with the first 10 PCB boards from the factory in China.

+- January 18, 2018.
+Assembly and welding of components in the first plate, my main goal has been met, now termoDaQ is real :)

 ## Translation